FAQ

 Some nurses may qualify for a travel stipend to cover costs associated with travel within BC to the NCAS assessment site in Vancouver, BC.

-- Sign a Return of Service agreement with the BC Ministry of Health;
+IENs must commit to a Return of Service (ROS) agreement with the BC Ministry of Health to have their NCAS and BCCNM fees waived.

-- Not currently hold (or have previously held) registration as a nurse in any other province or territory in Canada; and
+- NOT currently hold (or have previously held) registration as a Registered Nurse in any other province or territory in Canada.

-- British Columbia is the only province or territory that the applicant has applied for registration as a nurse.
-If the applicant has active applications for registration in other Canadian provinces or territories, those applications must be withdrawn.
+- BC must be the only province or territory the applicant has applied for registration as a Nurse.
+If the applicant has active applications for registration in any other Canadian province or territory, those applications must be withdrawn.

 Eligible IENs are reimbursed for the qualifying costs incurred up to the noted bursary maximum with proof of payment.